-Imply Cloud Auth with SSO support is a beta feature for Imply Cloud.
+Imply Cloud SSO is a beta feature for Imply Cloud.
+To enable it for your organization, please contact your Imply account representative.
 See About experimental features for more information about beta features.

 You can use LDAP-based identity federation with Imply SSO for user authentication and role assignment.
 By default, Imply LDAP support maps username, email, first name, and last name from attributes.

 To configure LDAP, follow these steps: